Getting Started with the American Rocketry Challenge

 What the competition actually involves

 ARC is not a science fair.
 Teams do not present a poster — they fly a rocket.
 The contest brief (released each fall) specifies an exact target altitude and a flight duration window.
-A recent season used a 750-foot apogee target with a 43–46 second flight duration.
 Your rocket must carry a raw egg as payload and land it unbroken.

-Every design decision — nose cone shape, fin geometry, motor selection, recovery system — flows from hitting those two numbers.
-That tradeoff is where the real engineering learning happens.
+Every design decision — nose cone shape, fin geometry, motor selection, recovery system — flows from hitting those two numbers simultaneously.
+The altitude and duration constraints pull against each other: a motor that gets you to the right altitude might bring you down too fast, while a larger parachute that extends duration can also cause dangerous drift.
+That tension is where the real engineering learning happens.

 Who can participate